jameswquinn/preact-webp-jpeg-orginal/README.md

+"integrate native preact app to detect browser support for webp and fallback support for jepg. generate all files.
+Add documentation with examples for github."

 Sure, let's create all necessary files and include a README for documentation on GitHub.
 Below are the instructions and the complete setup for a Preact project that detects WebP support and falls back to JPEG.

 ### 1. Project Structure